-The final exam for this class will be given on the date and time officially specified by the college for our class.
+The final exam for this class will be given on Monday, June 25, from 7:00 AM to 9:00 AM (as scheduled by the college).
 Taking the final exam is required to pass the class.
 If due to unforeseen circumstances such as illness or family emergency you are unable to take the final exam at the scheduled time, you will need to take an incomplete for the class and arrange a time to make it up.